 - Payroll outsourcing with a global PEO: Choose Globalization Partners for your Finland payroll outsourcing.
 We take care of your payroll and take on compliance as the Employer of Record.

-How to Set up Finland Payroll
+How to Set Up a Payroll in Finland

 Once you decide on a payroll option in Finland, you’ll need to set up your system.
 All new employees must provide personal information such as their tax code number, bank account details, and pension details to set up Finland payroll.
 You’ll also need to register yourself as an employer if you pay wages or salaries to at least two employees regularly or at least six employees at the same time temporarily.
 You must withhold taxes on these wages based on your employees’ tax card.